-- a.
 The name of the agency

-- b.
 The appropriate contact person

-- c.
 The invoice mailing address

-- d.
 Your name

-- e.
 The courses and/or fees that have been pre-approved for payment

-Fees not paid by the fourth week of class will be subject to a finance charge.
+Fees not paid by the semester end will be subject to a finance charge.
 A learner who has an outstanding balance will not be allowed to register for additional courses, receive a transcript, or receive a diploma until the balance has been paid in full.